Bardigiano: History

-Breed Characteristics
+Characteristics

 The height range for the Bardigiano is fixed at 140–149 cm for males and 135–147 cm for females; horses outside these ranges are not admitted for registration.
 The only recognized coat colour is bay, and dark bay is preferred.
 Chestnuts and light bays are not recognized.
 Limited rabicano and white markings on the legs and face are allowed, but white facial markings with excessive lateral extension (commonly referred to as "bald-faced") are not.
 Physical characteristics of the breed include a small head with a straight or concave profile, low withers, straight back, deep girth, and overall a muscular appearance.

-Breed History

-The Bardigiano appears to have descended from the horses ridden by Belgian Gauls during their invasions into Italy during Roman times.
-This is the same ancestor from which the Haflinger appears to have developed.
-Over the centuries, the Bardigiano has adapted to the rough, mountainous habitat in the Northern Apennine region of Italy.

-As well as having some relationship to the Haflinger, the breed also bears characteristics similar to the English Exmoor and Dales ponies as well as the Asturcon.